 - Tension headaches

 When you think about good posture, you probably only think about standing.
-But practicing good posture while sitting and laying down is also important to maintaining your back health.
+Practicing good posture and regularly thinking of your common daily activities will help maintain your back health.
 Here are some tips to help you improve or maintain your good posture for a healthy back.

 - Keep a straight spine and relaxed shoulders.